AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ```
 ### User Logout

-You can clear the current user by calling class function on `PFUser`:
+You can clear the current user by calling following class function on `PFUser`:

 ```swift
 PFUser.logOut()